Forest Plan Revision

 Wilderness Inventory and Evaluation

 The 2012 planning rule requires Forest Service planning teams to identify and evaluate lands that may be suitable for inclusion in the National Wilderness Preservation System and to determine whether to recommend any such lands for wilderness designation.
 There are four primary steps in the process: inventory, evaluation, analysis and decision.
 We have completed the first step, the inventory, and have identified 25 areas that have potential to meet criteria for wilderness recommendation.
 We are now engaged in the 2nd step, the evaluation.
 We will evaluate the wilderness characteristics of each area identified in step 1.
 A webpage is now available with more information about the process and how you can participate.
-Comment period ends: Tuesday, September 2, 2014. (updated 8/20/2014)
+Comment period ended September 9, 2014. (updated 10/1/2014)

 Link to the webpage: Wilderness Inventory and Evaluation